A support theorem for nested Hilbert schemes of planar curves: Versal deformations of curves singularities

-We would like to have a measure of "how singular" a curve is, for example we could look at how far a curve is from its normalization.
+Now we would like to have a measure of "how singular" a curve is, for example we could look at how far a curve is from its normalization.
 Given a singular curve $C$ and denoted its normalization by $\overline{C}$, we define the cogenus $\delta$ to be the difference between its arithmetic and geometric genera $\delta(C):=p_a(C)-p_a(\overline{C})$.
 For example, the cogenus of a curve with one node is precisely 1.
-The following theorem, show why the cogenus is a good candidate for our purpose.
-Moreover it will be the key result to reduce the proof of Theorem 1 to the case of a family of nodal curves.
+The following theorem, due to Teissier, shows why the cogenus is a good candidate for our purpose.
+Moreover it will be a key result to reduce the proof of Theorem 1 to the case of a family of nodal curves.

 \begin{thm}[\cite{T}] Let $\mathcal{C}\rightarrow B$ be a family of curves.
 Then the cogenus is an upper semicontinuous function on $B$.
 Local versality is an open condition and in a locally versal family the locus of $\delta$-nodal curves is dense in the locus of curves with cogenus at least $\delta$.
 In particular, the locus of curves of cogenus $\delta$ in a locally versal family has codimension $\delta$. \end{thm}